 Customer understands and agrees that the Service Credits set forth herein shall be Customer’s sole remedy and the sole liability of TNS with respect to any failure by TNS to meet the performance standards set forth under this SLA.
 In addition, Customer understands and agrees that the terms and conditions set forth in this SLA apply only to the TNSPay Gateway Services described in this SLA.

 If TNS fails to meet the Availability standard of this SLA due to Level 1 Faults in any given month, then service credits are available to Customer; provided, however, Customer must provide to TNS a written request describing the details of the service impairment within thirty (30) days from the invoice date which reflects the period of time for which credits are requested.
 Claims under this SLA submitted after the aforementioned time period will not be accepted by TNS.
 TNS will verify each claim for SLA credit within 30 days from the receipt of each fully completed claim, and accept and reject such claims at its sole discretion, which shall be based on both information provided by Customer as well as that of TNS.
 If TNS requires additional information in order to verify a claim, it may request such information from Customer within the 30-day period of Customer’s initial submission of the claim.
 If Customer fails to resubmit the claim within fifteen days of TNS’ requesting such additional information, TNS may reject the claim.
 For the avoidance of doubt, TNS only will apply credits against amounts it is owed by Customer in an amount equal to the percent in the performance standards set forth herein.
 Credits for service failures verified by TNS will be applied to the next invoice sent to Customer after completion of verification.
-In no event may the total credits in any month for a service exceed ervice in the applicable month.
+In no event may the total credits in any month for a service exceed 25% of the Total Fees paid for the affectedService in the applicable month.
 Any disputes shall be resolved as set forth in clause 13.1 of this Agreement.

 In the event TNS fails to satisfy the availability standard set forth in this SLA for three (3) consecutive months (“Chronic Issue”), Customer may terminate this Agreement without penalty for such early termination upon written notice to TNS.
 Any such termination notice must be delivered in writing by Customer to TNS within thirty (30) days of the third month in which TNS failed to meet the availability standard described above.
 Upon termination, Customer shall have no further financial obligations to TNS with respect to any unsatisfied minimum commitments set forth in this Agreement.